-A new federal regulation limits the number of developmental course credits a student may take and have them considered for financial aid eligibility
+A new federal regulation limits the number of developmental course credits that can be considered for financial aid eligibility

 - Developmental courses meet either of the two following conditions: